ryanjob42/polyhedral_notes/Inria AlphaZ/Installation Instructions.md

 If you plan on having multiple Eclipse installations (e.g., one for the Inria AlphaZ and one for the CSU AlphaZ), you can rename the folder to better identify this version of Eclipse.

+Note: you will need Java 11 installed to run this version of Eclipse.

 ## Clone the Alpha Language Repository
 Using Git, clone the main branch of the Alpha Language repository.